damymetzke/yaml-route-doc/doc/cssGuide.md

 - **All** colors should be defined as a variable.
 - Minimize the amount of 'base' colors.
   More complex colors should be derived from the base colors.
-  For example: you might have the base colors foreground, background and highlight.
+  For example: you might have the base colors `foreground`, `background` and `highlight`.
-  From these colors the colors dark-highlight and light-highlight could be created.
+  From these colors the colors `dark-highlight` and `light-highlight` could be created.
 - Almost all sizes based on px, em, etc. should be defined as a variable.
 - It is prefered to put variables in a map.
   Note that this is not always reasonable, make sure to think things through.